 * The GEMS Clubs participated in the Clinton Global Initiative CGI America in Chicago.

 Here is the video discussing the partnership we are hoping to form:

 Clinton Global Initiatives -- scroll to 1:07:52

 * New infographic from MBA online about Women in Technology

 * GEMS club in KidsPost March 8

 * GEMS and the Maker movement--Take Apart Day at the Nova Labs

 You will find resources for starting your own club, research on the impact of clubs like GEMS, gender equity research, tips for teachers and parents, activities to encourage girls in math and science, and fun links for girls to explore.

-GEMS participated in the Hour of Code.
-Did you?
+GEMS clubs participate in the Hour of Code.
+Do you?